Tyga-Kylie Split Update: Kylie Jenner’s Ex Arrested As She Gets Her Own Spinoff Series

 — Muhammed Azeez (@zeemslim) April 12, 2017

-According to The Sun UK, a photographer asked Tyga why he was being arrested, to which he answered: “It’s because I had paper plates on my car.”
+According to the Sun, a photographer asked Tyga why he was being arrested, to which he answered, “It’s because I had paper plates on my car.”

-Fortunately for the artist, he was released some 90 minutes following the arrest with only a ticket for traffic violations including having no driver’s license or insurance papers.
-The outlet then went on to add that cops explained that Tyga was only brought down the nearest LAPD station to avoid the paparazzi and the crowd that was starting to build up because of the commotion.
+Fortunately for the artist, he was released some 90 minutes following the arrest with only a ticket for traffic violations, including having no driver’s license or insurance papers.
+The outlet then went on to add that cops explained Tyga was only brought down the nearest LAPD station to avoid the paparazzi, and the crowd that was starting to build up because of the commotion.

-But while he won over the police, the 27-year-old rapper might still be in the losing end of the Tyga-Kylie split as the rumor mill continue to churn.
+But while he won over the police, the 27-year-old rapper might still be on the losing end of the Tyga-Kylie split as the rumor mill continue to churn.

-It seems like Kylie Jenner had the longer stick of the breakup as the 19-year-old reality star will now be featured in a Keeping Up with the Kardashians reality spinoff titled Life of Kylie.
+It seems Kylie Jenner experienced a career boost following the break-up, as the 19-year-old reality star will now be featured in a Keeping Up with the Kardashians reality spinoff, Life of Kylie.

 Congrats @KylieJenner!!! #LifeofKylie coming this summer!!! #proudmama https://t.co/ExKX1VPjO1